Icon

 Please DO NOT apply on the hipsociety.org website

-Interviews will take place at the BHS Annual Scientific Meeting, 18-20th March 2026, London Olympia (virtual online interview possible).
+Interviews will take place at the BHS Annual Scientific Meeting in March 2028, (virtual online interview possible).

 Robin Ling was a remarkable surgeon and individual, and along with humility, one of his greatest attributes was a desire to understand problems rather than accept them and to never stop learning.
-With this in mind – ‘never stop learning’ - we are introducing this new travelling fellowship aimed at those at a more advanced stage of their consultant career.
-We have purposefully not included a minimum age or level of experience for this fellowship but hope that more established surgeons would feel able to apply and to use the funds to gain more experience or knowledge in their chosen area of sub-speciality practice.
+With this in mind – ‘never stop learning’ - we are introducing this new travelling bursary aimed at those at a more advanced stage of their consultant career.
+We hope that more established surgeons would feel able to apply and to use the funds to gain more experience or knowledge in their chosen area of sub-speciality practice.

-We are grateful to have the support of the Ling family, the Devon Orthopaedic Charitable Trust, and the British Hip Society and will offer an annual fellowship of £4000.
-We are inviting applications from BHS members for one fellowship post.
+We are grateful to have the support of the Ling family, the Devon Orthopaedic Charitable Trust, and the British Hip Society and will offer an annual bursary of £4000.
+We are inviting applications from BHS members for one bursary.
 Please do consider how this could benefit you and help you develop your practice.

 Application Requirements:

-1) Covering letter with a personal statement and detailed Summary of your fellowship plans
+1) Covering letter with a personal statement and detailed Summary of your bursary plans.

-3) Two letters of reference from Consultant BHS members
+3) Two letters of reference from consultants who are British Hip Society members.

 Please send applications to Emma Johnson: admin@britishhipsociety.com

-Interviews will take place at the BHS Annual Scientific Meeting 18th - 20th March at London Olympia, or (virtual online interview possible).
+Interviews will take place at the BHS Annual Scientific Meeting in Manchester 10th-12th March 2027 (virtual online interview possible).

 Application Requirements:

-3) Two letters of reference from Consultant BHS members
+3) Two letters of reference from consultants who are British Hip Society members.

 Email application to Emma Johnson at admin@britishhipsociety.com

-Interview: BHS Annual Scientific Meeting 18th-20th March 2026 at London Olympia (virtual online interview possible).
+Interview: BHS Annual Scientific Meeting in Manchester 10th-12th March 2027 (virtual online interview possible).

 If your application is successful, we will require confirmation of acceptance from the center you are visiting.